vinibol12/renti_standup_tracker/README.md

 Adds some level of model validation to remove logic from controllers.
 Exposes validation errors to the frontend by attribute allowing field-specific error messages.

-Typescript enforcement is relaxed in the frontend around shadcn-ui components and react components.
+Typescript enforcement is not as strict in the frontend around react components.

 ## Notes

 - Happy to discuss the validation duplication in the controllers and models.
-I'd be keen to move the validation to the models, but implementing the middleware and refactoring the controllers would take quite a bit of time considering that I've already put quite a few hours into this project.
+I'd be keen to move the validation to the models, but implementing the middleware and refactoring the controllers would take some time beyond what I believe to be the purpose of this exercise.